Personnel Economics

 • Learning outcome

 Personnel economics applies economic tools to topics from human resource management.
-It applies insights from a number of economics fields, such as labor-, behavioral-, and experimental economics, combined with a number of non-economic fields, such as psychology, sociology and organizational theory.
+It applies insights from a number of economics fields, such as labour-, behavioural-, and experimental economics, combined with a number of non-economic fields, such as psychology, sociology and organisational theory.
 In personnel economics, thus, theories and research from these fields are framed to study how firms can implement effective personnel policies that are profitable both for the worker and the firm.

 Knowledge

-• Be able to use theories in personnel economics to analyze questions related to human resource management, such as recruiting and hiring, investment in training and payment schemes.
+• Describe how theories can be used to analyse questions related to human resource management, such as recruiting and hiring, investment in training and payment schemes.

-• Have in-depth knowledge of personnel policies in the Norwegian labor market.
+• Discuss personnel policies in the Norwegian labour market.

 Skills